 Emphasizes experimental and theoretical aspects of inorganic, organic, and biological chemistry.
 Discusses general chemistry concepts as they apply to issues within our society and environment.
 Designed for the non-science major.
+Prerequisite for CHM 102: CHM 101.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.